Students survey the economic issues and political developments that have shaped the outlook of policymakers in the Kremlin and Washington, D.C.

 The webinar will consider foreign policy and national interests and what the future may hold for these two nations.
 The discussion will draw from the Choices Program’s Russia and the United States curriculum unit and offer tools and tips for implementing the material in a variety of classes.

-The event will include a panel discussion (with Dr. Anatol Lieven, Eurasia Program Director at the Quincy Institute for Responsible Statecraft, and Viola Gienger, Washiongton Senior Editor for “Just Security”) with time for questions from participants.
-It will be facilitated by Mimi Stephens, Tom Brannan, and Daniel Stoll.
+The event will include a panel discussion with Anatol Lieven, Eurasia Program Director at the Quincy Institute for Responsible Statecraft; Viola Gienger, Washington Senior Editor for “Just Security”; and Ian Kelly, former U.S. Ambassador to Georgia and currently the ambassador-in-residence at Northwestern University.
+There will be time for questions from participants.
+The webinar will be facilitated by Mimi Stephens, Tom Brannan, and Daniel Stoll.

 This webinar is open to all.
 It is most appropriate for educators teaching History, Current Issues, International Relations, Foreign Policy, or Russian Studies courses.